Looking for fun stuff to do around the city for free? Look no further!

 - The Crystal Shine Grotto is open from 6AM-10PM each day.

 - Reminder this is located within a cemetery, so be mindful of its sanctity.

-- Ever seen a duck a red carpet?
+- Ever seen a duck walk a red carpet?
 Well, you’re about to!
-Daily at 11AM and 5PM, the grand lobby of the Peabody Hotel allows space for five North American Mallards to strut their stuff.
-The famous ducks stroll the red carpet, complete with introduction and visiting paparazzi.
+Daily at 11AM and 5PM, the grand lobby of the Peabody Hotel allows space for five North American Mallards to strut their stuff, complete with introduction and visiting paparazzi.

 - The Peabody Duck March is completely free and open to all who want to visit.

 - Dive into the history of metalwork as you make your way through 3.2 acres of land featuring rotating exhibitions, permanent collections, a sculpture garden, and more!